 Dietary data base

 We searched for dietary studies with fish assemblages available in the literature, considering the Scopus, Web of Science and Google Scholar databases.
-Several combinations of keywords were used for the searches, containing (fish*) AND (stream) AND (feeding OR diet) AND (other terms of interest).
+Several combinations of keywords were used for the searches, namely: (fish*) AND (stream) AND (feed* OR diet) AND (other terms of interest).
 We only considered studies (articles) with more than five species in studies that represent the local community, because we were interested in describing the local community network structure.
 The study site samples covered large reaches of rivers (rivers and streams) in multiple habitats located in natural, pasture and agricultural areas.
 In addition, we focused on the papers expressing the diet of species as the feeding index (IAi) or numeric or volume percentage of the food item in the diet of each individual (Santos et al., 2021; Souza et al., 2020; Peressin et al., 2018; Bonato et al., 2012), to make sure they were fully characterizing feeding habitats.
 We compiled 49 peer-reviewed articles covering dietary data and study location coordinates (Table S1).
 We extracted information from the dietary tables of the papers (row food items and column species) that included different food items represented by different families of terrestrial and aquatic insects, algae, plant material, crustaceans and mollusks.
 The studies diverge in their way to quantify consumed food items and these matrices served as the basis for building the trophic networks detailed below.
 Thus, we used information on the presence/absence of interactions (i.e., binary matrices) for calculating trophic network descriptors, except for the trophic specialization metric (H2’, considers interaction frequencies).

 Network Structure

 We built the bipartite networks in which the nodes represent the fish species (consumers) and food items (resources), while the links between them represent the items consumed by each species.
 We used each interaction matrices to calculate independent trophic network descriptors.
-There are many network indices, and they differ in sensitivity to detect the property in question, network size robustness and sampling intensity.
+There are many network indices, and they differ in sensitivity to detect the property in question, such as? network size, robustness and sampling intensity (REF).
 To understand how land-use intensity modifies food webs, we chose metrics that represent the overall network structure, such as network nestedness, modularity, trophic specialization, and food-web complexity metrics (Number of species, Link density and Number of links).
-The number of species (nodes), defined by the total number of consumers and resources (May 1973; Tilman 1996).
+The number of species (nodes) is defined by the total number of consumers and resources (May 1973; Tilman 1996).
 The link density is defined as the number of trophic links (L) divided by the total number of nodes (consumers and resources, S) in a food web (L/S).
 The average number of links per species informs about how connected species are within the food web (Dunne, Williams, & Martinez, 2002; Bersier, Dixon, & Sugihara, 1994).
 The number of links is related to the number of trophic interactions in a food web.
 Number of links has implications for the complexity of the food web, and the number of pathways along which energy can flow (Dunne, Williams, & Martinez, 2002).
 We quantified nestedness with the nestedness metric based on overlap and decreasing fill (NODF), which is based on the concepts of overlap and decreasing fill of the adjacency matrix (Almeida‐Neto, Guimaraes, Guimaraes, Loyola, & Ulrich, 2008).
 Nestedness describes webs with overlapping interactions, where in a perfectly nested network all interactions must be subsets of generalist interactions (Bascompte, Jordano, & Melia, 2003).